mykolatyniv/NJIT-1st-MiniProject/README.md

 - [x] The Readme file should show your group member's name

-- [ ] The Readme file should be an index to your other pages and link to them.
+- [x] The Readme file should be an index to your other pages and link to them.

-- [ ] Use markdown (Links to an external site.) to style the pages nicely with headings, bullet points, multiple pages linked together. and pictures.
+- [x] Use markdown (Links to an external site.) to style the pages nicely with headings, bullet points, multiple pages linked together. and pictures.

-- [ ] Put a "Changelog" on your readme files that you list all of the changes to the document and who did them.
+- [x] Put a "Changelog" on your readme files that you list all of the changes to the document and who did them.

-- [ ]  Put a section of sources with links to tutorials and feel free to link to other documents in your work.
+- [x]  Put a section of sources with links to tutorials and feel free to link to other documents in your work.

+**Markdown format sample**
 - [x] @mentions, #refs, [links](), **formatting**, and <del>tags</del> supported
 - [x] list syntax required (any unordered or ordered list supported)
 - [x] this is a complete item